 As shown in Sect.
-3.1, NE Pacific experiences pronounced decadal variability in the seasonal-mean E field in DJF (Fig. 3).
-This suggests that when considering shorter periods within 1979-2019, the respective trends in RWP properties may exhibit significant temporal variation in some regions and seasons.
-The objectives of this subsection are, first, to underline and illustrate this aspect and, secondly, to report on the associated variability in the occurrence frequency of RWP amplitude and phase speed extremes.
+3.1, the NE Pacific experiences pronounced decadal variability in the seasonal-mean E field in DJF (Fig. 3).
+This suggests that, when considering shorter periods within 1979-2019, the respective trends in RWP properties may exhibit significant temporal variation in some regions and seasons.
+The objectives of this subsection are, firstly, to underline and illustrate this aspect and, secondly, to report on the associated variability in the occurrence frequency of RWP amplitude and phase speed extremes.

-Figure 10 provides an example of pronounced temporal variation in seasonal-mean E and c_p trends by separating the Northern Hemisphere DJF analysis into the two equally-long periods of 1979-1999 and 1999-2019.
-Evidently, many areas are characterized by E and c_p trends of different sign in these two periods.
-A big part of the 15-40°N latitude band - including N Pacific, the Mediterranean, and Asia - shifts from weakly negative (during 1979-1999) to positive and often monotonic (during 1999-2019) E trends.
-Furthermore, areas to the north of 60°N experience an apparent change from monotonic negative to weak E trends.
-Between 40°N and 60°N, the E trends remain mostly positive throughout the 41-year period.
-When it comes to c_p , a positive trend during 1979-1999 characterizes much of the Northern Hemisphere extratropics, albeit with infrequent monotonicity.
-In contrast, monotonic negative trends are found over parts of Asia, N Pacific and N America during the 1999-2019 period.
-In particular, an unusual period of five consecutive winters between 1998 and 2002 with relatively high c_p values over NE Pacific (Fig. S4) appears crucial for the noticeable trend change in this area and suggests that the scarcity of monotonic c_p trends in the 1979-2019 period (Fig. 8a) is caused by variability at both interannual and longer time scales.
+Figure 10 provides an example of pronounced temporal variation in seasonal-mean E and $c{\rm p}$ trends by separating the Northern Hemisphere DJF analysis into the two equally long periods of 1979-1999 and 1999-2019.
+Evidently, many areas are characterized by E and $c{\rm p}$ trends of different signs in these two periods.
+A big part of the 15-40° N latitude band - including the N Pacific, the Mediterranean, and Asia - shifts from weakly negative (during 1979-1999) to positive and often monotonic (during 1999-2019) E trends.
+Furthermore, areas to the north of 60° N experience an apparent change from monotonic negative to weak E trends.
+Between 40 and $60^{\circ}$ N, the E trends remain mostly positive throughout the 41-year period.
+When it comes to $c_p$ , a positive trend during 1979-1999 characterizes much of the Northern Hemisphere extratropics, albeit with infrequent monotonicity.
+In contrast, monotonic negative trends are found over parts of Asia, the N Pacific, and N America during the 1999-2019 period.
+In particular, an unusual period of five consecutive winters between 1998 and 2002 with relatively high $c_p$ values over the NE Pacific (Fig. S4) appears crucial for the noticeable trend change in this area and suggests that the scarcity of monotonic $c_p$ trends in the 1979-2019 period (Fig. 8a) is caused by variability at both interannual and longer timescales.

-The last part of this study focuses on the tails of the E and c_p seasonal distributions, exclusively, and assesses trends in the occurrence frequency of high-E and low- c_p extremes.
-This is motivated by the documented role of these two RWP properties on hot and cold extremes throughout the year (Sect.
+The last part of this study focuses on the tails of the E and $c{\rm p}$ seasonal distributions exclusively and assesses trends in the occurrence frequency of high-E and low- $c{\rm p}$ extremes.
+This is motivated by the documented role of these two RWP properties in hot and cold extremes throughout the year (Sect.
 1).
 High-E extremes are defined as days when the daily-mean RWP amplitude exceeds the climatological 90th percentile of the given grid point and year day.
-Similarly, low- c_p extremes are defined as days when the daily-mean RWP phase speed does not exceed the climatological 10th percentile.
-The potentially more alarming situations when RWPs are both large-amplitude and quasi-stationary constitute a subset of the $E-c_p$ distribution that merits particular attention.
-To that end, compound extremes are defined as days when the daily-mean RWP amplitude exceeds the climatological 70th percentile and the daily-mean RWP phase speed does not exceed the climatological 30th percentile.
-The computation of the aforementioned climatological percentiles for each day of the year is described in Appendix A.
+Similarly, low- $c{\rm p}$ extremes are defined as days when the daily-mean RWP phase speed does not exceed the climatological 10th percentile.
+The potentially more alarming situations when RWPs are both large-amplitude and quasi-stationary consti-